I’m so glad you’re here!

 A little more about me…

 I’m a lifelong learner, and am continuously seeking out areas for growth in my practice.
-Because of this I’m able to draw from a variety of counseling approaches and techniques including acceptance and commitment therapy (ACT), mindfulness, somatic therapy, cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), and internal family systems therapy (IFS).
+Because of advanced training and continuing education, I’m able to draw from a variety of behavior change counseling approaches and techniques including acceptance and commitment therapy (ACT), mindfulness, somatic therapy, cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), and internal family systems therapy (IFS).